georgebola/Octree/README.md

 I have tested the library in **Ubuntu 16.04**, but it should be easy to compile in other platforms.

 ## C++11 or C++0x Compiler
-We use the new thread and chrono functionalities of C++11.

 ## Pangolin
 I use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.